desicochrane/data-science-masters/README.md

 * Deploy machine learning service(s) to production that deal with each of common data formats (text, image, audio, video)

 ## Motivation and Focus
 There is a lot of math and theory in this plan, and for good reason.
 It is tempting (and for some, sufficient) to treat a lot of data science / AI / machine learning as working with "black box" tools.
-That is to say, it is true that you can perform tasks like linear regression and recommender systems by simply plugging your data into a tool and learning to configure the tool without a deep understanding of how the tool works, and certainly without the ability to build the tool from yourself from first principles.
-However, while this might be fine for some people, I believe this is shortsighted for the following reasons:
+That is to say, it is true that you can perform tasks like linear regression by simply plugging your data into a tool and learning to configure the tool without a deep understanding of how it works - and certainly without the ability to build the tool yourself from first principles.

+While this approach might be suffice for some people, I believe it is shortsighted for the following reasons:

 * The field of AI and data science is still very much in an developmental stage.
 We are in a time where many unsolved problems are being solved, and innovations are being contributed.
 A deeper understanding of data-science is what will be the difference between a technician using tools, and a scientist able to discover new tools.